AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ## Elements

 This section briefly explains how to add and configure the elements that are shown on the [timeline](Timeline) of the Resource chart.
-To learn more, see the [Elements: Resource Chart](Elements/Resource_Chart) article.
+To learn more, see the [Elements](Elements) section.

 The main timeline element of the Resource chart is the period, but logically, periods are grouped into resources – see [Periods and Resources](#periods_and_resources).
 Also, you can set [markers](Elements/Markers#resource_chart) by adding special data fields to resources.